 The Department of Homeland Security (DHS) had removed Haiti from a list of countries whose citizens are permitted to apply for low-skilled work visas, Reuters reported Wednesday night.

 In a regulatory filing, DHS cited “high levels of fraud and abuse” from Haitians who use the program as well as a “high rate of overstaying the terms” from the visa recipients.
+Foreign nationals looking to work during their stay in the US as part of an educational exchange program may want to familiarise themselves with the J1 EAD visa before they make the trip.

 Visa overstays among Haitians in the 2016 fiscal year were around 40 percent, according to a DHS report last year.